YanngYT/SaSPNet/README.md

 # SaSPNet
-Structure-Aware Multi-Modal Learning Improves Minor-Class Signal Peptide Prediction
+This repository contains data and source code for the paper # Structure-Aware Multi-Modal Learning Improves Minor-Class Signal Peptide Prediction #.